My Girlfriend Hates Me, How Can I Fix Things With Her?

 How can online therapy support couples in need?

 For some couples, it can be uncomfortable to talk about relationship challenges with a therapist—whether they attend therapy virtually or in-person at an office.
-A 2020 study found data that suggests that couples reported feeling more comfortable discussing their emotions in online therapy because of the physical distance from their counselor.
+A 2020 study suggests that couples reported feeling more comfortable discussing their emotions in online therapy because of the physical distance from their counselor.

-A recent study published in Frontiers in Psychology has found data that suggests that online therapy, which is offered through sites like BetterHelp, can be just as effective as therapy that is offered in a face-to-face setting.
-The study also found data that supports the lasting positive impact that many couples might find after seeking such services, which may equate to or exceed what would be found with in-person therapeutic intervention.
+Issues within the relationship can sometimes affect the mental health of the couple.
+Online therapy can help strengthen the couple's communication and skills to handle conflicts within the relationship.
+A recent study published in Frontiers in Psychology has found details that suggest that online therapy, which is offered through sites like BetterHelp, can be just as effective as therapy that is offered in a face-to-face setting.
+The study also found details that support the lasting positive impact that many couples might find after seeking such services, which may equate to or exceed what would be found with in-person therapeutic intervention.

 Takeaway